BECKHAMW3233/CSC-113/Final_Project_temp/project_temp.md

 - 32B–33B models at Q4 quantization (some VRAM margin left)
 - 70B models only at aggressive Q4 quantization with partial system RAM offload

-**What happens with less VRAM:**
+**What happens with less or more VRAM:**

-- **8GB VRAM (e.g., RTX 3070):** Limited to 7B models at Q4.
+- **8GB VRAM (e.g., RTX 4060):** Limited to 7B models at Q4.
 Anything larger requires heavy system RAM offload, dropping inference speed to 0.5–1 token/second — barely usable for analytical work.
-- **12GB VRAM (e.g., RTX 3080 12GB):** Can run 13B models well and 33B models at aggressive quantization with significant quality degradation.
+- **12GB VRAM (e.g., RTX 5070):** Can run 13B models well and 33B models at aggressive quantization with significant quality degradation.
+- **16GB VRAM (e.g., RTX 4080 / RTX 5080 / RTX 5070 Ti):** Fits the 32B–33B model class at Q4 — the current sweet spot for capable local AI inference.
-- **24GB VRAM (e.g., RTX 3090/4090):** Can run 33B models at Q8 (higher quality) and 70B models at Q4 without system RAM offload.
+- **24GB VRAM (e.g., RTX 4090):** Can run 33B models at Q8 and 70B models at Q4 without system RAM offload.
+- **32GB VRAM (e.g., RTX 5090):** Can run 70B models at Q8 quality and opens the door to 100B+ parameter models that are otherwise impractical on consumer hardware.
+- **96GB VRAM (NVIDIA RTX PRO 6000 Blackwell):** Fits 70B models entirely in VRAM at FP8 precision with ~26GB of headroom remaining.
+Enables 32B models at full FP16 quality with no offload, multiple simultaneous model instances, and production-scale inference workloads.
+At $8,500–$9,200, this is commercial workstation territory — not a personal build, but the benchmark for what a federal AI operations deployment would look like on a single workstation.

 **The 16GB sweet spot:** The RTX 4080's 16GB fits the 32B–33B models that represent the best capability/cost tradeoff for security analysis work.
 These models are analytically capable enough for real threat intelligence work while running at 3–5 tokens/second — operationally usable speeds.